Nordschwaben, Hunzelbachtal and Hohe Flum

 (3) Maurizius Kapelle: St Maurice’s Chapel, 15th-century Gothic choir with frescoes discovered in 1940 during restoration work, 18th-century nave.
 Restored in 1956, open on Sundays.

 (8) Hohe Flum: 535 m.
 Highest peak of the Dinkelberg.
-Here too, there are tables and benches for picnicking.
-Very beautiful panoramic view from the tower, sometimes with a view of the Alps...
+Here too, there are tables and benches for picnics.
+Very beautiful panoramic view from the tower (two storeys), view of the Alps at times...

 Nordschwaben, with a population of around 330 (in 2025), has been part of Rheinfelden since 1974.